Sofianemad4405/shoply/README.md

 - **RESTful API Integration**
   Fetch product data from a remote backend using clean, asynchronous API calls.

+- **Product Categories**
+  - Products are organized into categories for easy browsing.
+  - Users can filter products by category.

 - **Search & Sort**
   - Search products by keyword.
   - Sort products based on criteria like price, popularity, or relevance.